Zhengyu-Joey-Wang/CSC148-Review-Notes/README.md

 #### Inheritance
 + `python` is a single-inheritance language — each class has only one parent class
 + Subclasses can use all attributes of the parent class (attributes)
-    + Can call attributes and functions defined in the parent class
+    + Can call attributes and methods defined in the parent class
     + But if some method are redefined, then use the updated definition (override)
         + Always use the definition closest to itself.
-    + Force calling an overridden parent class function:
+    + Force calling an overridden parent class method:
         + `Parent.foo(self, xxx, xxxx)`
         + `super().foo(xxx,xxxx)`
 + Private concept